mmaad18/IKT450-code/assignments/object-detection-5/Object-Detection.md

 # 5 - Object Detection

-In this task you are suppose to implement a more advanced convolutional net using the same dataset as last week.
+In this task you are supposed to implement a more advanced convolutional net using the same dataset as last week.
 The new network should contain one or more of the following:

 - Download the balloons dataset https://github.com/matterport/Mask_RCNN/releases